Main Water Shut Off Valve: Location, Operation & Replacement Guide

 Pincher's Pro Tip

-Label your main shut off valve with a tag or colored tape as soon as you find it.
+Label your main shut off valve with a large, brightly colored tag as soon as you find it.
 Make sure every adult in your household knows its location.
-In a burst pipe emergency, every second counts.
+In a burst pipe emergency, a small crack can release over 250 gallons of water per day, so every second counts.

 • Slab foundation homes: Look in the utility room, mechanical room, laundry room, or near the water heater.
 Some slab homes have it under the kitchen sink.